 While this pattern does not conform to either of the most common, Shakespearean or Petrarchan, it has elements of both.
 The first eight lines, known in Petrarchan sonnets as an octet, follow the exact pattern of a Shakespearean sonnet.
 The last six, known as a sestet, do not.
 But, the separation between the octet and sestet is a feature of the Petrarchan sonnet and the pattern of rhyme used in the sestet could easily appear in this form as well.

 The main theme of this piece initially seems very simple: spring.
 As the poem progresses it becomes more complex though.
 The text focuses on what the change in season does to those who embrace it.
-Unlike most poems written with the season in mind, this one is not up lifting.
+Unlike most poems written with the season in mind, this one is not uplifting.
 It does not focus on rebirth, new life, a fresh start, or general natural beauty.
-It is instead concerned with the negative aspects of spring and their impact on the human mind.
-You can read the full poem here.
+It is instead concerned with the negative aspects of spring and its impact on the human mind.

 Analysis of Spring